cescoffier/rxjava2-lab/README.md

 ## Teasing

-Reactive programing combines functional programming and data streams.
+Reactive programming combines functional programming and data streams.
 In other words it's a bit fuzzy...

 RX Java 2 is a library implementing the reactive programing paradigm.